 The maximum score for motivation letter is 100 points and the result is positive only if the applicant gains 51 points or more.

 All test takers receive a total score without individual feedback on each question.
+The maximum possible score is 100 points.
+The minimum positive score result is 51 points.

 Only those applicants who score 66 points or higher (out of 100) as a combined score from both the motivation letter and the entry test will be considered for admission.